Robust ultra-shallow shadows

 Every iteration of the protocol is described by the same positive operator-valued measure (POVM) taking values $\Pi_{z,g} = g^\dagger \, \Pi_{z} \, g$ with $g$ in the support of $\nu$ and $z \in [d]$.
-If the support of $\nu$ is sufficiently large, the POVM is informationally-complete (IC) and asymptotically any information about $\varrho$ can be reconstructed from the measurement statistic $\mathcal{S}$.
+If the support of $\nu$ is sufficiently large, the POVM is informationally complete (IC), and asymptotically any information about $\varrho$ can be reconstructed from the measurement statistic $\mathcal{S}$.

-To be instructive, in the following we restrict ourselves to the simplest task of estimating a linear functional $(O | \varrho) = \Tr[O^{\dagger} \varrho]$, here defined as the Hilbert-Schmidt inner product with an endomorphism $O$ of $\mathbb{C}^d$.
-Examples include the estimation of the fidelity of $\varrho$ with respect to a pure target state $O = \ketbra{\psi}$ or multi-qubit Pauli observables.
-The robust shallow shadows explored in our work can also be readily employed in non-linear estimation (see e.g. Ref. \cite{Garcia2021}).
+To be instructive, in the following, we restrict ourselves to the simplest task of estimating a linear functional $(O | \varrho) = \Tr[O^{\dagger} \varrho]$, here defined as the Hilbert-Schmidt inner product with an endomorphism $O$ of $\mathbb{C}^d$.
+Examples include the estimation of the fidelity of $\varrho$ with respect to (w.r.t.) a pure target state $O = \ketbra{\psi}$ or multi-qubit Pauli observables.
+The robust shallow shadows explored in our work can also be readily employed in non-linear estimation (see \eg Ref. \cite{Garcia2021}).

-Given $\mathcal S$, an estimator for $(O | \varrho)$ can be constructed via standard linear inversion \cite{Waldron2018}: Consider the frame operator of the measurement POVM, also known as the effective measurement map,
+Given $\mathcal{S}$, an estimator for $\rbraket{O}{\varrho}$ can be constructed via standard linear inversion \cite{Waldron2018}: Consider the frame operator of the measurement POVM, also known as the effective measurement map,